-Students choosing to be part of this program need to select "Industry & Enterprise Program" as their first option for Year 10.
+Students choosing to be part of this program need to select Industry & Enterprise Program Unit1 and Unit 2 as their two electives.

 As part of the Industry and Enterprise Program, students will be doing Woodwork, Metalwork and Design, along with other construction activities.
-This means that all the electives choices for Year 10 come from the Industry & Enterprise Program.
-Additionally, students in the program will do a range of short courses to give them further qualifications for their future studies and employment.